 The Power of Desktop Automation

 RPA is a powerful technology, and Microsoft recognizes the power of utilizing RPA in order to perform desktop automation.
 Back in May of 2020, Microsoft acquired Softomotive, a world-leading provider of RPA and the creator of WinAutomation.
 WinAutomation allows ordinary users to be able to create bots to automate manual business processes without any scripting or programming knowledge.
-Microsoft has now branded WinAutomation to help users automate the routine, repetitive tasks of any desktop or web-based application.
 Here are some of the things you can do with WinAutomation (now Power Automate):

 - Enhance the efficiency of your hardware by creating mouse gestures, movement, and clicks.
 It can record and mimic all of your desktop moves and perpetually repeat them in a consistent fashion.

 - Automate web tasks such as form-filling, data scraping, and file downloading.
 Users can select fields they want auto-filled and what data should fill them.
 It will also automate the selection of check boxes, radio buttons, and drop down lists.

 - Access all desktop applications and automate everything from double-clicking on the desktop to performing tasks within complex applications such as MSOffice, ERP, Salesforce, Java, or CRM applications.
 You can even extract data of different types to your preferred output.

 Using the drag-and-drop visual of WinAutomation, users can automate more than 370 actions on their desktop or browser interface in order to simplify and expediate business processes and workflows.